golemfoundation/wildland-client/Documentation/manpages/wl-user.rst

 :command:`wl user publish <user> [<user> ...]`
 ----------------------------------------------

-Publish users manifests into user's manifests catalog (first container from the catalog that provides read-write storage will be used).
+Publish user manifests into user's manifests catalog (first container from the catalog that provides read-write storage will be used).

 .. program:: wl-user-unpublish